crashoverride777/swifty-ads/README.md

 ### Manually

-Altenatively you can drag the `Source` folder and its containing files into your project.
+Altenatively you can drag the `Sources` folder and its containing files into your project.

 ## Usage